 Bologna is not a pizza city.
 It is a pasta city, a salumi city, a ragù city — and it takes all of these things extremely seriously.
 But the pizza scene here has developed considerably over the past decade, and Bologna now has a concentration of serious pizzerias that would hold up well against any city in northern Italy.
 Part of what makes it interesting is precisely the fact that pizza has to earn its place here: the local dining culture is not forgiving of mediocre food, and the pizzerias that have survived and grown have done so by producing something genuinely worth eating.

 What follows is a guide to the best pizzerias in Bologna, split by style.
-Neapolitan round pizza and Roman-style pizza al taglio (by the slice) represent two distinct traditions, and Bologna does both.
+Neapolitan round pizza and Roman-style pizza al taglio (by the slice) represent two distinct traditions, and Bologna does both well.

 Neapolitan Round Pizza